CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/SYS.2.1 General Client.md

 The client MUST be set up so that normal activities do not take place with administration rights.
 Only administrators MAY receive administration rights.
 Only administrators can change the system configuration, install or remove applications, or modify or delete system files.
 Users MAY have read-only access to system files.

-Process, conditions and requirements for administrative tasks as well as the separation of tasks between the various roles of the users of the IT system SHOULD be codified in a user and administration concept.
+Process, conditions and requirements for administrative tasks as well as the separation of tasks between the different roles of the users of the IT system SHOULD be codified in a user and administration concept.

 #### SYS.2.1.A3 Enable auto-update mechanisms

-Automatic update mechanisms (auto-update) MUST be enabled unless other mechanisms such as regular manual maintenance or a central software distribution system are used for updates.
+Automatic update mechanisms (autoupdate) MUST be enabled unless other mechanisms such as regular manual maintenance or a centralized software distribution system are used for updates.
 If a time interval can be specified for auto-update mechanisms, you should automatically check for and install updates at least once a day.

-#### SYS.2.1.A4 Regular backupTo avoid data loss, regular backups MUST be created.
+#### SYS.2.1.A4 Regular backup
+To avoid data loss, regular backups MUST be created.
 In most computer systems, these can be largely automated.
 Regulations MUST be made as to which locally stored data will be backed up by whom and when.
 At least the data that can not be derived from other information MUST be backed up on a regular basis.
 Clients MUST also be included in the institution's data protection concept.
 For confidential and paged backups, the backed up data SHOULD be stored encrypted.
 For deployed software SHOULD you decide separately whether it has to be recorded by the regular data backup.
 It must be regularly tested whether the backup works as desired, especially if backed up data can be easily replayed.
 Users SHOULD be informed about the rules of who and how backups are created.

 #### SYS.2.1.A5 Screen Lock [User]

 A screen lock MUST be used to prevent unauthorized access to the activated clients.
-It SHOULD be manually activated by the user as well as be automatically started after a specified inactivity period.
+It SHOULD be manually activated by the user as well as automatically started after a specified inactivity period.
 It MUST be ensured that the screen lock can only be deactivated after successful user authentication.

 #### SYS.2.1.A6 Use of virus protection programs